RockiestSpy7/terraform-modules/alb/README.md

 <h1>ALB (Application Load Balancer) Module</h1>
-Terraform Module for creating a Application Load Balancer
+This Terraform module creates an Application Load Balancer (ALB) in AWS, along with target groups and listeners for HTTP and HTTPS traffic.
+It configures the ALB with specified security groups and subnets, and sets up health checks and routing rules for efficient traffic management.

 <h3>Resources</h3>